kem79/try-rabbitmq/example_2/readme.md

 ## Test Introduction
 Producer "delivery confirm" ensures that the broker acknowledges messages sent by the producer.
-This is necessary to ensure that all messages sent by producers reach the broker and are not lost on the way. let's have a look at the effect of this parameter.
+This is necessary to ensure that all messages sent by producers reach the broker and are not lost on the way.
+Let's have a look at the effect of this parameter.

-producer_2_2.py is similar to the producer you already met in the past examples, except that the channel is configured to confirm producer message delivery.
+producer_2_2.py is similar to the producer you already met in the past examples, except that the channel is configured to confirm producer message delivery. in the publish3() method:
  ```
+connection = pika.BlockingConnection(pika.URLParameters(self.uri))
+trace_id = get_trace_id()

+channel = connection.channel()
-channel.confirm_delivery()
+channel.confirm_delivery()  # delivery confirm enabled
+channel.exchange_declare(exchange=exchange, durable=True)
 ```

 ## Test Protocol
-### without delivery confirm
+### Without delivery confirm
-in the publish3() methods in ace_rabbitmq.py, ensure that the line which confirms delivery is commented:
+In the publish3() methods in ace_rabbitmq.py, ensure that the line which confirms delivery is commented:
 ```
 # channel.confirm_delivery()
 ```
-run producer_2_2.py and stop/start the rabbitmq broker of your vagrant project.
+Run producer_2_2.py and stop/start the rabbitmq broker of your vagrant project.
 Without delivery confirm, the broker will receive less messages then expected.

-1) in the init file, set 10 producers and 300 messages.
+1) In the init file, set 10 producers and 300 messages.
 The broker expects to get 3001 messages (3000 + 1 death pill)
-2) ssh into the vagrant box and stop/start the broker. stopping the broker should eventually drop some messages.
+2) ssh into the vagrant box and stop/start the broker.
+Stopping the broker should eventually drop some messages.
 ```
 vagrant ssh
 sudo docker stop rabbtimq